niklasramo/mezr/README.md

 mezr.width(elem);
 ```

 Element's width with paddings, borders margins and vertical scollbar's width (if it exists).
 Note that negative margins are not subtracted from the width, they are just ignored.
 This is by design.
-Visually negative margins do not reduce the element's width so it makes sense to ignore them in this scenario. jQuery's `.outerWidth(true)` method returns exactly the same results as "margin" width with the exception that it does subtract negative margins from the width.
+Visually, negative margins do not reduce the element's width so it makes sense to ignore them in this scenario. jQuery's `.outerWidth(true)` method returns exactly the same results as "margin" width with the exception that it does subtract negative margins from the width.

 ```javascript
 // No jQuery alternative